Avarel/Kaiper/README.md

 AJE
 ===
-AJE is a math-centered scripting language/expression evaluator for the Java programming language.
+AJE is an expression evaluator for the Java programming language.
+It is a math-oriented, functional and dynamic language.

 ## Features
 |Feature|AJE Type|Java Type|Examples|